What Are The Sides Of The Dna Ladder Made Of

 Q: What would happen if the sugar-phosphate backbone was different?

 A: Changes in the sugar-phosphate backbone would have profound consequences.
-For instance, a different sugar could alter DNA's stability and susceptibility to hydrolysis.
+Take this: a different sugar could alter DNA's stability and susceptibility to hydrolysis.
 Changes in the phosphate group could affect the charge distribution, impacting DNA's interactions with proteins and its overall three-dimensional structure.
-Ultimately, even subtle alterations could disrupt DNA replication, transcription, and repair, potentially having catastrophic effects on the organism.
+At the end of the day, even subtle alterations could disrupt DNA replication, transcription, and repair, potentially having catastrophic effects on the organism.

 Q: Are there any known variations in the sugar-phosphate backbone?